oracle/node-oracledb/doc/api.md

 internal connection state.
 The cleanup is allowed to take another `callTimeout` milliseconds.

-If the cleanup was successful, an *DPI-1067* error will be returned and the application can continue to use the connection.
+If the cleanup was successful, a *DPI-1067* error will be returned and the application can continue to use the connection.

 For small values of `callTimeout`, the connection cleanup may not